 - When thinking about buying at auction, be sure to research the cars before the auction.
 Go to the auction website and read every part of the description thoroughly.
 While reading, look as much for what you do not see in the description as for what you do see.
 If the catalog does not explicitly state that it is a matching-numbers car, there is a good chance that it is not.
 However, this is not always the case.
 If in doubt, ask; oftentimes people assume a car is not a matching-number example because they do not do the research beforehand, and such cars can end up being a good deal.

 - Do even more research on the car beyond the description from the auction company.
 If you are looking at, say, an Alfa Romeo race car and the description is short, go to the Alfa community and find out the rest of the story.
-My friend Lars saw a 1957 Alfa Giulietta spider race car at an RM auction years ago and we found out that it was a factory-build race car.
-This data was nowhere in the description and he ended up stealing it at the auction for less than half of its value.
+My friend Lars saw a 1957 Alfa Giulietta spider race car at an RM auction years ago and we found out that it was a factory-built competition car.
+This data was nowhere in the description and he ended up stealing it at the auction for less than half its value.

 - Define the value of the car or cars you are considering buying.
 Use online tools such as the Hagerty price guide and Sports Car Market magazine’s Platinum Database while also searching for similar model cars for sale on ClassicCars.com, eBay and Craigslist.